 Roxanne Saunders

-Roxanne Saunders is a proud Biripi woman from Taree on the Mid-North Coast of NSW and works in the Aboriginal People and Culture team for the Department of Planning, industry and Environment, she is committed to growing and developing public sector career pathways for Aboriginal and Torre Strait Islander employees and creating a workplace where everyone feels valued and respected, regardless of difference.
+Roxanne Saunders is a proud Biripi woman from Taree on the Mid-North Coast of NSW and works in the Aboriginal People and Culture team for the Department of Planning, industry and Environment, she is committed to growing and developing public sector career pathways for Aboriginal and Torres Strait Islander employees and creating a workplace where everyone feels valued and respected, regardless of difference.

-Prior to this Roxanne worked in the Diversity and Culture team for Department of Planning where she used her expertise and experience in diversity and inclusion, organisational culture, leadership, human resources and knowledge and project management to develop programs that change the way business is done.
+Prior to this Roxanne worked in the Diversity and Culture team for the Department of Planning where she used her expertise and experience in diversity and inclusion, organisational culture, leadership, human resources and knowledge and project management to develop programs that change the way business is done.

 Roxanne is a member of the local Redfern community and has been an advocate for Aboriginal people, families who have been impacted by justice systems while working for Justice Health and Forensic Mental Health Network.